 St Gemma’s is a local, independent charity and we are not part of the NHS, but we do work very closely with all NHS services in Leeds.
 Clinical information is part of the NHS records system.
 This allows us to share information securely with your GP and other care professionals.

-If you are a patient, we may contact you with important information regarding your care, in the way that you have requested.
+If you are a patient or service user, we may contact you with important information regarding your care or support available to you, in the way that you have requested.

 If you are the next of kin of a patient, we may contact you in the event of the death of a patient with further information on our services, for example, to offer bereavement support.